nadavmatalon/AltArray/README.md

 Both methods were created according to the TDD methodology using Rspec for testing (tests file included in the repo).

-Code & tests written by: Nadav Matalon @ Makers Academy (May 2014 Cohort)
+Code & tests written by: Nadav Matalon @ Makers Academy (May 2014;)